qiskit-community/lindbladmpo/INSTALL.md

 Note that in Cygwin the root directory of a particular drive (say "C"):

-    "C:/"
+    "C:\"
 is

     "/cygdrive/c/"

 ## [Optional] Open a projects directory

-Run the following commands in your terminal, to create a directory under which the git repos will be downloaded:
+Run the following commands in the terminal, to create a directory under which the git repos will be downloaded:

     mkdir projects
     cd projects

 ## ITensor installation

-Run the following commands in your terminal:
+Run the following commands in the terminal (on Windows, replace the "cp" command with "copy").
+This assumes that you have a git locally configured:

     mkdir itensor3
     cd itensor3
     git clone https://github.com/ITensor/ITensor.git .
     cp options.mk.sample options.mk

-If you run Linux or Windows, you must un/comment as follows:

-Linux/Windows only: Open options.mk in editor and comment out two MACOS lines, uncomment Linux BLAS, save.
+Linux/Windows only: Open options.mk in editor and comment out two MACOS lines, uncomment Linux BLAS, and save.

-Run the following command in your Linux terminal, or on Windows, navigate inside the Cygwin64 Terminal to the same directory and type:
+Run the following command in the Linux terminal, or on Windows, navigate inside the Cygwin64 Terminal to the same directory and type:

     make

 ## Building the lindbladmpo solver

-In order to leave the ITensor library and download the lindbladmpo library and build the solver, run the following commands in your terminal:
+In order to leave the ITensor library and download the lindbladmpo repo and build the solver, run the following commands in the terminal:

     cd ..
     mkdir lindbladmpo